open-telemetry/opentelemetry-operator/docs/compatibility.md

 This document details compatibility guarantees the OpenTelemetry Operator offers for its dependencies and platforms.

+## Kubernetes

+As a rule, the operator tries to be compatible with as wide a range of Kubernetes versions as possible.

+We will *always* support all the versions maintained by the upstream Kubernetes project, as detailed on its [releases page][kubernetes_releases].

+We will make every effort to support all Kubernetes versions maintained by popular distributions and hosted platforms.
+For example, you can realistically expect us to always support all versions offered by [OpenShift][openshift_support] and [AWS EKS][aws_support].

+Whenever we do remove support for a Kubernetes version, we will give at least one month's notice beforehand.

+The [compatibility matrix](#compatibility-matrix) below precisely shows the supported Kubernetes versions for each operator release.

 ## OpenTelemetry Operator vs. OpenTelemetry Collector

 The OpenTelemetry Operator follows the same versioning as the operand (OpenTelemetry Collector) up to the minor part of the version.
 For example, the OpenTelemetry Operator v0.18.1 tracks OpenTelemetry Collector 0.18.0.
 The patch part of the version indicates the patch level of the operator itself, not that of OpenTelemetry Collector.
 Whenever a new patch version is released for OpenTelemetry Collector, we'll release a new patch version of the operator.